Skip to main content Skip to navigation Skip to mobile navigation Skip to accessibility tools

 • Therese Patten

-Chief Executive, Bradford District Care NHS Trust
+Chief Executive, Bradford District Care NHS Foundation Trust and Place lead, Bradford District and Craven Health and Care Partnership

-• Brodie Clark
+• Brodie Clark CBE

 Chair, Leeds Community Healthcare NHS Trust